 As you start out, these aren’t the most important; however, as you get into more serious archery—and especially for the hunters out there—you’re going to want a nice smooth bow that doesn’t shoot with any kind of noise or vibrations that could either alert prey to your presence or just give you a worse shot in general.

-Here’s a look at some features in compound bows:
+Here’s a look at some features of compound bows:

 The first thing you’ll think about after buying a bow is probably the arrows that you need to shoot your new bow.

 For a really nice compound bow, you’re going to want to go to an archery store and get some arrows that really fit what you need and your bow.
 You’re probably going to want a decent number, as they tend to get lost fairly easily.

 For cheaper compound bows, you may just be getting started in archery.
 You probably want a set that has some arrows included, because you can set your bow up and start shooting right away.
 It’s a bit more fun that way.

 As far as the variety of arrows goes, that could be another post entirely.
 There’s a lot out there, so you want to make sure you do your research and get what you need.

 Arrow rests can be extremely important when firing a compound bow.
 While the basic low-quality rests may do alright for starter bows, as you get more experienced, you will probably want a nicer arrow rest.

 It’s really an integral part of your compound bow.

 The best way to describe what an arrow rest does is to say that if you had a perfect arrow rest, it would take your arrow and put it securely in the same starting spot on every single shot you take.